 Where it is believed that a child is suffering from, or is at risk of, significant harm, we will follow the procedures set out in our Child Protection Policy.
 Any action we take will be in the interests of the child.

-If an allegation is made against a member of staff, inform the Headteacher.
+If an allegation is made against a member of staff, inform the Head of School.

-In the absence of the Headteacher it should be reported to the Assistant Headteacher (unless the allegation is against the Assistant Headteacher).
+In the absence of the Head of School it should be reported to the Assistant Headteacher (unless the allegation is against the Assistant Headteacher).

 If an allegation is made against the Headteacher, follow the complaints procedure.